snsa-kscc/one-four-four/content/portfolio/2018-07-17-belief-defect-—-new-brvtalism-121-mix.md

 ---
 title: Belief Defect — New Brvtalism 121 Mix
-  date: Sunday July 15th, 2018
+date: 2016-07-27T22:00:00.000Z
 thumbnail: /images/uploads/belief.jpg
 category: Music
 ---
 > Shrouded in mystery, the [Belief Defect](https://soundcloud.com/beliefdefect) project is hidden behind the idea of 'monothematic delusion', meaning a delusional state that concerns only one particular topic.
 Given this ideology it is no surprise that [their mix](http://thebrvtalist.com/newbrvtalism121/) is just as enigmatic as the project.